kusumsgit/Regularexpressions/README.md

 18. | pipe is used for as an OR logical expression
 19. (+) is used for one or more repetations
+()	Groups regular expressions
+\	Represent special characters
+^	matches start of string
+\+	Matches one or more occurrence of the previous character